The Writing Program

-The Thornton program is part of the larger writing program at Lynchburg College.
-Other courses in creative writing include Introduction to Creative Writing, Fiction Writing, and Poetry Writing, all of which are taught by regular faculty of LC who are both teachers and writers.
+The Thornton program is part of the larger writing program at University of Lynchburg.
+Other courses in creative writing include Introduction to Creative Writing, Fiction Writing, and Poetry Writing, all of which are taught by regular University of Lynchburg faculty who are both teachers and writers.
 Among the faculty are published fiction writers, poets, playwrights, journalists, and essayists.
-For further information, contact Dr. Cheryl Coleman at .
+For further information, contact Dr. Rich Burke at .

 The Richard H. Thornton Endowment

-Dr. Richard H. Thornton, 1907 alumnus of Lynchburg College, was a distinguished teacher, writer, and publisher.
+Dr. Richard H. Thornton, 1907 alumnus of University of Lynchburg, was a distinguished teacher, writer, and publisher.
 He became president of Henry Holt and Company publishers and established friendships with such writers as Carl Sandburg, Thomas Wolfe, and Vachel Lindsay.
 He was both editor and friend to Robert Frost.

 Since 1975 the endowment established in his name has made it possible for us to bring some of the most exciting and successful poets, novelists, dramatists, and nonfiction writers of our time to the College.
 These writers have taught classes, given readings, and enriched the cultural life of the campus.